 The total monitored area included 2,878 individual sites (i.e., with one or more sensitivities) that may or may not be adjacent to another site.
-The total areas included 1,503 spatially distinct sensitive areas (i.e., contiguous sites combined with each other).
+After grouping adjacent sites, there were 1,503 spatially distinct sensitive areas.

-One sensitive site, referred to as the "N-6 priority habitat to avoid" in the EIS, was of particular interest because it encompasses a priority habitat type (white birch dominant or mixed forest on mineral soil) that is very rare in the Keeyask region.
+One sensitive site, referred to as the "N-6 priority habitat to avoid" in the EIS, was of particular interest because it encompasses a priority habitat type (white birch (Betula papyrifera) dominant or mixed forest on mineral soil) that is very rare in the Keeyask region.
 Project mitigation includes avoiding clearing in this site or indirectly affecting it.

-2.2 PROJECT AREAS
+2.3 PROJECT AREAS